UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 If our identifying columns are named the same in both dataframes, `.merge()` only keeps one of them.

-Ok so what happened?
+Ok, so what happened?
 We now only have 2 rows\!
 We seemed to have lost all the rows that are not in both columns.

 This is because `.merge()` uses a default joining method called `inner`